 “Receive the child with reverence, educate the child with love, let the child go forth in freedom.” – Dr.Rudolf Steiner

 The building, which was previously meant to become an orphanage, is now providing rooms for the rapidly growing kindergarten.
-Last year, it was hosting 15 kindergarten children, while there are currently more than 70 children attending the kindergarten.
-We offer a playgroup, nursery, lower and upper kindergarten depending on the child’s age.
-We are astonished by the interest of the local community and are doing our best to provide space for a further growing of the kindergarten sections.
+Last year, it was hosting 90 children, while there are currently more than 115 children attending the School.
+We offer a playgroup, three kindergartens depending upon the child’s age and school grades up to 4th class.
+We are really astonished by the interest from the local community for we are doing our best to provide space for further growth of the School.

 The current education system in Nepal has been proved to be based only in memorization.
 The children have to repeat mechanically what the teacher says; they learn to read and write from the age of four sitting on a bench for the entire day, but often don´t know what they are doing.
 The Nepali schools don’t give much importance to culture or a practical approach toward learning, but the country of Nepal has a rich heritage of music, handicrafts, festivals and traditions.
 The Ankuran Education Center wants to give the children an education that develops heart, hand and mind.
 This means emotions and love, practical skills and thinking connected to learning.
 The curriculum is based on the suggestions of Rudolf Steiner, also known as Waldorf education, but also incorporates the local culture.
 We would like the children of our Education Centre to become self-confident, creative and ready to change Nepal.
 For that we are giving a creative education instead of an only informative one.

 Fundraising New School Building